mikepred/MAP/memory-bank/activeContext.md

 ## Next Steps

-1.  **Complete Memory Bank Update for Module 4 Restructuring (Current Task)**:
+1.  **Complete Memory Bank Update for Module 4 and Module 5 Restructuring (Current Task)**:
     *   Update `memory-bank/activeContext.md` (this file) to accurately reflect the current task.
 (Currently being done)
-    *   Update `memory-bank/progress.md` to reflect the Module 4 documentation restructuring.
+    *   Update `memory-bank/progress.md` to reflect the Module 4 and Module 5 documentation restructuring.
 2.  **Review and Finalize Memory Bank**: Ensure all memory bank files are consistent and accurately reflect the current state of the MAP project.
-3.  **Commit Changes**: Commit all memory bank updates and the new Module 4 documentation files.
+3.  **Commit Changes**: Commit all memory bank updates and the new Module 4 and Module 5 documentation files.
-4.  **Consider Next Project Phase**: Evaluate potential next steps, which might include enhancements to the Text Analyzer (from the newly structured Module 4) or the Git Branch Visualizer.
+4.  **Consider Next Project Phase**: Evaluate potential next steps, which might include enhancements to the Text Analyzer (from the newly structured Module 4 and informed by Module 5) or the Git Branch Visualizer.